Apoorva Sagodharargal (1989 film): Plot

-Appu falls in love with Mano, the daughter of the circus owner, mistakenly thinking that she was asking him to elope with her, but she actually had asked him to be a witness to her marriage with her fiancé Vincent, which was not approved by her father.
+After several years, Appu falls in love with Mano, the daughter of the circus owner.
+He mistakenly believes that she wants to elope with him, but she had actually asked him to be a witness to her marriage with her fiancé Vincent, whom her father disapproves of.
 Appu becomes heartbroken and insecure about his height, and he attempts suicide but is stopped by his mother, who then reveals that his dwarfism might have been because of the poison force-fed to her when she was pregnant.
-This leads Appu to learn about his father's murder and decides to avenge him.
+After learning about the murder of his father, Appu decides to avenge his father's death.
 Meanwhile, Raja falls in love with Janaki, who happens to be Satyamoorthy's daughter.
-As Raja resembles Sethupathi, Satyamoorthy and his three accomplices become interested in him.
+As Raja resembles Sethupathi, Satyamoorthy and his three accomplices become wary of him.

-Appu uses two of his circus Indian Spitz puppies to lure Francis to an abandoned building, and kills him using a Rube Goldberg machine; Francis's corpse falls into a lorry covered with hay.
-Raja and Janaki have car trouble and hitchhike a ride in the same lorry, oblivious to the corpse.
+Appu lures Francis to an abandoned building, and kills him using a Rube Goldberg machine.
+Francis's corpse falls into a lorry covered with hay, and Raja and Janaki hitchhike in the same lorry, oblivious to the corpse.
 The lorry driver discovers the corpse when he reaches his destination and calls the police.
-The inspector in charge of the case traces the car number given by the lorry driver and comes to suspect Raja of the murder.
+The inspector in charge of the case comes to suspect Raja of the murder.

-Appu kills Nallasivam in a golf course using a tiger from his circus, but Nallasivam's caddie sees Appu's face, and the tiger's tail from afar.
-This leads the inspector to Raja again, who, coincidentally, is wearing a tiger costume while performing a song at a festival in the street.
+Appu kills Nallasivam on a golf course using a tiger from his circus, but Nallasivam's caddie sees Appu's face, and the tiger's tail from afar.
+This leads the inspector to Raja again, who, coincidentally, is wearing a tiger costume while performing at a festival.
 Janaki becomes enraged when she learns that Raja is suspected of killing her father's friends and breaks up with him.
 Raja is released from custody as the postmortem examination has revealed real tiger wounds.